Firewall Rule Best Practices¶

-Quite often when reviewing rules with customers we ask about specific rules and they respond with “We removed that server six months ago.”
+Quite often when reviewing rules with customers, Netgate TAC asks about specific rules and they respond with “We removed that server six months ago.”
 If something else would have taken over the same internal IP address as the previous server, then traffic would have been allowed to the new server that may not have been intended.

 Document The Configuration¶

 In all but the smallest networks, it can be hard to recall what is configured where and why.
-We always recommend using the Description field in firewall and NAT rules to document the purpose of the rules.
-In larger or more complex deployments, create and maintain a more detailed configuration document describing the entire pfSense configuration.
+The best practice is to use the Description field in firewall and NAT rules to document the purpose of the rules.
+In larger or more complex deployments, create and maintain a more detailed configuration document describing the entire pfSense software configuration.
 When reviewing the firewall configuration in the future, this will help determine which rules are necessary and why they are there.
 This also applies to any other area of the configuration.